ShawnShiSS/machine-learning-applications/README.md

 **Please feel free to use the repo to kick start your next new application!**

 # Getting Started - API
-1. Download the Azure CosmosDB emulator in order to run the API project locally.
-Here is a download link: https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-release-notes#download.
-2. Start the emulator
-3. Set the API project as your Startup project in Visual Studio
+1. Set the API project as your Startup project in Visual Studio
-4. The swagger UI page should be loaded at: https://localhost:5001/swagger/index.html
+1. The swagger UI page should be loaded at: https://localhost:5001/swagger/index.html

 # Roadmap
 * Realtime Sentiment Analysis for comments and feedback (NLP, Binary Classification)